-- Your login data appeared in a data breach: Collections of login credentials that hackers gained via website or service breaches appear all the time, so if your password is on one of those, you need to change it.
-To keep abreast of such cybersec discoveries, it’s best to employ a service like Surfshark Alert which will notify you if your credentials appear in a newly discovered breach.
+- Your login data appeared in a data breach: collections of login credentials that hackers gained via a website or service breaches appear all the time, so if your password is on one of those, you need to change it.
+To keep abreast of such cybersec discoveries, it’s best to employ a service like Surfshark Alert, which will notify you if your credentials appear in a newly discovered breach.

-- You have been phished: Phishing, in its many forms, is a scam where an appearance of legitimacy is used to trick you to give away your sensitive information.
+- You have been phished: phishing, in its many forms, is a scam where an appearance of legitimacy is used to trick you into giving away your sensitive information.
 So if you’ve fallen victim to one, you should change your password immediately.

-- You shared your account with someone: We all want to share our accounts with our spouses, friends, and so on.
-But people don’t stay in relationships forever, and if one of them ends, so has the lifespan of the password.
+- You shared your account with someone: we all want to share our accounts with our spouses, friends, and so on.
+But people may not stay in relationships forever, and if one of them ends, so has the lifespan of the password.
 Don’t leave your accounts in the hands of former associates.

 There sure are a lot of dangers from unsecured communications out there, so make sure to always have good, secure passwords.
 But those are not just empty words; we also have advice on the subject!

 There’s more to crafting a good password than just not using 12345678 for it.
 Luckily for you, the tips for it are easy and plentiful.

 - A good password is at least 12 symbols long — security experts almost agree on that one; some advise going up to 14 characters.